Criminal Defense Attorneys Providing Aggressive Legal Defense Against Individuals Accused of Corporal Injury On A Spouse Or Cohabitant

 - Self-defense: Our criminal defense attorneys may be able to prove you had a reasonable belief that you or another person was in imminent danger from suffering a bodily injury.
 Therefore, you reasonably believed you had to immediately use force to defend yourself and you used no more force than necessary.
 Documenting any cuts or bruises you received during the incident could be critical evidence on your behalf.
 You have the legal right to defend yourself.

 - False Accusation: Unfortunately, it's not uncommon for people to be falsely accused of domestic violence.
 In some cases, these false allegations are made out of jealously, revenge, anger, or seen as an advantage in a child custody dispute.
 Our criminal defense lawyers may be able to prove the accusations are false by interviewing witnesses and collecting evidence.

 - Accident: You can't be convicted of corporal injury on a spouse unless the prosecutor can prove you willfully injured the victim.
 Our lawyers may be able to present evidence proving the injury was an accident.
 It' not uncommon for unintentional injuries to occur during a heated argument, especially if any intoxication was involved.

 Call a Los Angeles Criminal Defense Lawyer

-“Dmitry Gorin handled my domestic violence case and was so professional.
-It was a very stressful situation for me personally but he was so informative and up front in planning an attack to fight the charges.
-His hard work paid off because I got all criminal charges against dismissed.
+- “Dmitry Gorin handled my domestic violence case and was so professional.
+It was a very stressful situation for me personally, but he was so informative and up front in planning an attack to fight the charges.
+His hard work paid off because I got all criminal charges against him dismissed.
 I'm so thankful for his efforts and would hire him again without question.” - A. C.